Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 WORK EXPERIENCE

-Williams Internet Tutoring Service, Lake Geneva, WI, and Adjunct Faculty, Seoul, Korea 2007 - present
+Williams Internet Tutoring Service, Lake Geneva, WI, Tucson, AZ, and Seoul, Korea and Adjunct Faculty, Seoul, Korea 2007 - 2014

-• taught AP English Language and Composition at Hanyoung Foreign Language High School, Seoul
+• taught AP English Language and Composition, advanced literature and language seminars, and writing courses at Hanyoung Foreign Language High School, Seoul (2008-2011)

-• taught Advanced Course in English to outstanding students in grades 5-9 at Sun Kyung Institute, Seoul
+• taught Advanced Courses in English to outstanding students in grades 5-10 at Sun Kyung Edu private academy, Seoul (2008-2011)

-• provided marketing strategy (Global Leadership Program) and pricing (60% above originally planned tuition) for KMLA’s first winter and summer courses, adding an estimated $1,000,000 (one billion KRW) to annual profit from sessions, funding used to subsidize regular academic program
+• guided marketing strategy and pricing for KMLA’s first winter and summer courses, adding $1,000,000 (one billion KRW) to annual profit to subsidize academic programs

-• prepared Korea’s top students for admission to leading U.S. universities, including many now at Stanford, Harvard, Yale, Princeton, Penn, Duke, MIT, and Caltech
+• prepared students for admission to leading U.S. universities, including many matriculating at Stanford, Harvard, Yale, Princeton, Penn, Duke, MIT, and Caltech

 President, Sunlight Corporation, and independent consultant, Washington, DC, Alexandria, VA, and Tucson, AZ 1979-2002

-• consultant and project manager for clients including US Congress, Hearst Corporation, IBM, American Trucking Associations, National Alliance of Business, US Metric Board (Commerce Department), NASA, US Information Agency (State Department), US News, Inc., and a variety of small businesses and non-profits
+• consultant and project manager for clients including US Congress, Hearst Corporation, IBM, American Trucking Associations, National Alliance of Business, US Metric Board (US Department of Commerce ), NASA, US Information Agency (US State Department), US News, Inc., and a variety of small businesses and non-profits

 • (details included in achievements and activities above)